Hashnode/hashnode-browser-extensions/README.md

 ## Setup
 ```
 git clone https://github.com/Hashnode/hashnode-chrome-extension
-npm install
+yarn install
-npm start // starts the web app
+yarn start // starts the web app
 ```
 ##### Google Chrome extension

 ```
-npm run start-chrome // same as web app but is served from ./dist/dist-chrome
+yarn start-chrome // same as web app but is served from ./dist/dist-chrome
-npm run build-chrome // builds for chrome and will be available in ./builds/chrome
+yarn build-chrome // builds for chrome and will be available in ./builds/chrome
 ```
 ##### Mozilla Firefox extension

 ```
-npm run start-firefox // same as web app but is served from ./dist/dist-firefox
+yarn start-firefox // same as web app but is served from ./dist/dist-firefox
-npm run build-firefox // builds for firefox and will be available in ./builds/firefox
+yarn build-firefox // builds for firefox and will be available in ./builds/firefox
 ```

 `manifest.json` files are maintained sperately for firefox and chrome in their respective folders.
 In order to live test the extension copy the `manifest.json` file manually to respective `./dist/{dist-chrome|dist-firefox}` folder.
 Keep making changes and the parcel takes care of the rest.

 **🔴 Changes to the manifest.json must be made to the respective folder and dist folder should be untouched.
 Instead manually copy if you are testing it locally**

+##### Dockerised way of building

+Make sure you have docker running & yarn is installed in your computer Finally, run `yarn build-in-container`.
+This will throw build files in the end in a directory called `builds`

 ----

 **To build for production**
-Run `npm run build-all`.
+Run `yarn build-all`.
 This builds for both chrome and firefox.
 This time no need to copy manifest file manually.
 Everything is taken care of.

 ---